Sen. Martin Heinrich, D-N.M., listens during a Senate Energy and...

 The district’s voting age population is roughly 56% Latino — with centuries-old ties to Mexican and Spanish settlement — and 5% Native American, traversing the Mescalero Apache Reservation, four pueblo communities, outlying portions of the Navajo Nation and land holdings of the Oklahoma-based Fort Sill Apache Tribe.

 The Senate candidates clashed on abortion rights as New Mexico increasingly serves as a destination for care for patients traveling from nearby states where the procedure is banned.
-Heinrich supports an expansion of federal abortion guarantees, while Domenici has emphasized state rights and said she'll focus on efforts to reduce unintended pregnancies through education and birth control.
+Heinrich supports an expansion of federal abortion guarantees, while Domenici emphasized state rights and said she'd focus on efforts to reduce unintended pregnancies through education and birth control.

 Domenici said she’d vote for Trump, though she didn’t mention him much while campaigning.
 Trump lost the 2020 vote in New Mexico by an 11% margin.
-Domenici’s father was the last New Mexico Republican to serve in the Senate, retiring after six terms in 2009.
+He lost again in the state in the 2024 election.

 SUBSCRIBE